LibreWeb/Documentation/content/how-tos/_index.md

-git checkout master # Be sure we're on the master branch git commit -am "My changes" # If applicable, commit your changes (execute "git add -A" before, if you also added new files) git fetch upstream # Get the latest changes from upstream remote git merge upstream/master master # Merge with the upstream remote into your local master branch fork git push
+git checkout master # Be sure we're on the master branch git commit -am "My changes" # If applicable, commit your changes (execute "git add -A" before, if you also added new files) git fetch upstream # Get the latest changes from upstream remote git rebase upstream/master master # Rebase with the upstream remote into your local master branch fork.
+We prefer rebase over git merge git push
 ```